scrapy-plugins/scrapy-playwright/README.md

         },
     }
     ```
-    If no contexts are defined, a default context (called `default`) is created.
+    A default context (called `default`) is created if no contexts are defined,
-    The arguments passed here take precedence over the ones defined in `PLAYWRIGHT_CONTEXT_ARGS`.
+    this will be used by all requests which do not explicitly specify a context.
     See the docs for [`Browser.new_context`](https://playwright.dev/python/docs/api/class-browser#browser-new-context).

 * `PLAYWRIGHT_DEFAULT_NAVIGATION_TIMEOUT` (type `Optional[float]`, default `None`)